 A Microsoft Azure subscription

 One or more virtual machines running in the subscription that can be shutdown.
 You can create the VMs using the Azure portal or PowerShell.
 Please start this process before continuing on to Task 1.
 Put the VM(s) in to any resource group name of your choosing and the machine needs to have a public IP address so that you can RDP in to the machine.
-It is best for this lab to have a new clean VM with no other extensions applied, since if you already have DSC extension applied to a machine, you could see conflicting install information
+It is best for this lab to have a new clean VM with no other extensions applied; if you already have a DSC extension applied to a machine, you could see conflicting installation information.

 Task 1 – Create an Azure Automation Account

+Please see the prerequisites listed above and create the required VM before continuing.

 NOTE: If you have already created an Azure Automation account from previous exercises, you can use that same automation account for this lab.
-Skip to Task 6 if you have already setup an automation account and want to use that account.
+Skip to Task 2 if you have already setup an automation account and want to use that account.

 To begin using Azure Automation, the first thing you need is an Automation Account.
 Automation accounts securely contain the resources that configure and run your runbook jobs.
-An Automation Account is a logical container and security boundary for all automation assets (runbooks, connections, etc).
+An Automation Account is a logical container and security boundary for all automation assets (runbooks, connections, etc.).
 Assets within an Automation account are visible only to other assets within the account.
 An Automation Account also provides affinity to a region, which helps with data sovereignty concerns (if your runbook IP or data can't leave a region).

 Log in to the Azure Management Portal at https://portal.azure.com.

-Select + New | Monitoring + management | Automation on the left nav.
+Select + Create a resource | Monitoring + Management | Automation.

+Configure the Automation Account as follows:

 Enter a name for your automation account (unique to your subscription).

-You can create a new resource group name and select a region.
+Create a new resource group or use an existing one.

+Select a Location.

 Leave the Create Azure Run As account setting as is.

-Select the Create button.
+Click the Create button.

 Once the automation account has been created, you can use the Resource groups menu item to find your new or current resource group and then select your automation account.

 The view of your automation account should look something similar to this: